 Your student email is a vital part of communicating with your instructor.
 It is important that you check it often.
 Currently, your login credentials for email are the same as Moodle (Username: first initial, last name and last four digits of your student ID; Password: your birthday in MMDDYYYY format).
 Beginning fall 2018, students will begin using the myBRTC portal, where a single sign on will be used to access email, Moodle, and other student support services.
 The student login for the myBRTC portal is firstname.middleinitial.lastname, with the initial password of six digit birthdate in mmddyy format.
 Student email can be accessed at the following URL: http://www.blackrivertech.org/current-students/student-support-services/student-e-mail.

 If you are having trouble accessing your email, contact Computer Services at (870) 248-4050.

 Although you may never step foot on campus, you still have access to all of BRTC’s services, including the bookstore, library, tutoring, advising, and software.

-You can buy and rent books online completely through the BRTC bookstore.
+You can buy and rent books online through the online BRTC bookstore.
 For more information about purchasing and renting books, visit the BRTC bookstore website.

 The library provides excellent resources for both traditional and online courses and has many databases that are available online.
-You will need a username and password, which can be obtained by contacting the library, to access databases off-campus.
+Usernames and passwords for online databases can be obtained by contacting the library or visiting the Student Lounge within Moodle, to access databases off-campus.
 Online databases can be accessed by clicking the following URL: http://www.blackrivertech.org/black-river-technical-college-library/library-databases.